vapoursynth/vapoursynth/doc/installation.rst

 Installation of the required packages is very easy.
 Simply run these commands in a terminal and wait for them to complete::

-   brew install python3 nasm ffmpeg libass zimg imagemagick pip3 install cython
+   brew install python3 ffmpeg libass zimg imagemagick pip3 install cython

 If you've already installed all the required packages and instead want